Logarithmic double ramification cycles: Logarithmic Curves

+We say a divisor is \emph{principal} if it is the divisor of some sPL function.
+Two divisors are {\em linearly equivalent} if their difference is principal.
+Whether a divisor is principal depends strongly on the monoid $M$ (via the edge lengths), and \emph{not} just on the underlying graph $\Gamma$.

-If two PL functions have the same slopes, then they differ by addition of a global constant.
-The following result determines when an (acyclic) flow arises as the slopes of a PL function.
+If two sPL functions have the same slopes, then they differ by addition of a global constant.
+The next result determines when an (acyclic) flow arises as the slopes of a sPL function.
+To state the result, we require a slight generalization of the formula \eqref{eqn:ellpairing}.